 This condition may result in complications such as middle ear infections and hearing loss.
 It may also require surgery to repair the eardrum.
 But if you protect the ear from further contamination, a ruptured eardrum can heal on its own without any home-remedy or treatment within a couple of months.

 What is a perforated eardrum or ruptured eardrum?

-A tear in the thin membrane which is also called tympanic membrane separates the outer ear from the inner ear; the tear is perforation of the ear.
+A tear in the thin membrane which is also called the tympanic membrane.
+It separates the outer ear from the inner ear; the tear is perforation of the ear.
 Evidently, the eardrum has 2 important functions, it senses vibration and converts the vibrations into nerve impulses that go to the brain.
 It also protects the middle ear from bacteria, water as well as foreign objects.
 In general, the middle ear is sterile.
-But when the eardrum is ruptured, bacteria can get into the middle ear and develop an infection called otitis media.
+But when the eardrum is ruptured, bacteria can get into the middle ear.
+It can develop an infection called otitis media.